linz/step-technical-competency-test/README.md

 # Application developer interview

-We are going to ask you to modify the application so that when someone changes the owner name on a title, it is tracked so that anybody can see the history of owner names when they look at the title.
+Modify the application so that when someone changes the owner name on a title, it is tracked so that anybody can see the history of owner names when they look at the title.

 # UI/UX focused interview